wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/zodiac.md

 ### Etymology

 The word "Zodiac" is derived from the Greek word "zōdiakos kyklos" which means "circle of animals."
 This term was used to describe the band of the sky containing the twelve constellations of the zodiac, which were symbolized by various animals and creatures, such as a ram (Aries), bull (Taurus), twins (Gemini), crab (Cancer), lion (Leo), virgin (Virgo), scales (Libra), scorpion (Scorpio), archer (Sagittarius), goat (Capricorn), water-bearer (Aquarius), and fish (Pisces).

+### Eastward shift

+The shift of the zodiac over the years is due to the phenomenon of precession.
+Precession is a slow, cyclical movement of the Earth's rotational axis that causes the direction of the axis to trace out a large circle in the sky over a period of 26,000 years.
+This movement causes the positions of the stars as seen from the Earth to appear to change over time, and it also affects the positions of the equinoxes, which mark the beginning of the zodiac constellations.

+The effect of precession on the zodiac is that the equinoxes slowly move westward along the ecliptic, which is the path of the sun through the sky, relative to the fixed stars.
+As a result, over the course of several thousand years, the sun appears to move through different zodiac constellations on the spring equinox, which marks the beginning of the astrological year.

+For example, around 2,000 years ago, the sun rose in the constellation of Aries on the spring equinox.
+Today, the sun rises in the constellation of Pisces on the spring equinox, and in the next few thousand years, it will rise in the constellation of Aquarius.

 ### Mazzaroth